bahrus/be-reformable/README.md

 2. When the event occurs, and checkValidity() is true, it uses the baseLink + path to set the action value of the form element.
    1. It pulls in all the form associated custom elements and/or built-in input elements referenced by the path property.
    2. Forms the compound string and sets the action property/attribute.
-3. Triggers event "be-fetching" which provides the recommended url and options parameters.
+3. Triggers event "fetch-ready" which provides the recommended url and options parameters.

 ## Editing JSON-in-HTML